 Expectations

-Award recipients should complete all degree requirements within 12 months of beginning their dissertation fellowships and will be asked to submit a report of their progress at the midpoint.
+Award recipients should complete all degree requirements within 12 months of beginning their dissertation awards and will be asked to submit a report of their progress at the midpoint.
+Failure to submit a progress report by the deadline will result in suspension of payment for subsequent terms.

 Activation Term